 For a given variance $\bbV^2$ we can relate the number of sequences $N$ needed to obtain $1-\delta$ confidence intervals of size $\epsilon$ using the following concentration inequality due to Hoeffding \cite{Hoeffding1963}:

 with

 We can invert this statement to express the number of necessary sequences $N$ as a function of $\delta, r, \epsilon$ as

-Note that this expression can also be inverted to yield a bound on $\delta, \varepsilon$ in terms of a given number of samples $N$.
+Note that this expression can also be inverted to yield a bound on $\delta, \epsilon$ in terms of a given number of samples $N$.
 This identity heavily depends on the size of the variance $\bbV_m^2$.
-The main contribution of this paper, as stated in \cref{sec:summary} is the derivation of sharp bounds on the variance of an RB sequence of length $m$ and average infidelity $r$ on a system of dimension $d$.
-In the next section we will give an overview of the derivation of these bounds.